Deepcoder2905/MusiPlay-A-music-streaming-site/README.md

-# MusiPlay: A music streaming site
+# MusiPlay: A Music Player

 Musiplay is a feature-rich music application that allows users to listen to music, create and manage playlists, become an artist, and upload songs.
 Built with modern web technologies, Musiplay provides a seamless and intuitive interface for music enthusiasts.